NoamAriel/python-course-assignments/day03/README.md

  uv run .\day03\libr-calculator\src\main.py

-if you wants to use run the calculator without using the GUI application, you may type the folloting in the terminal:
+if you wants to use run the calculator without using the GUI application, you may type the following in the terminal:

  uv run .\day03\main.py